-Home Prices Appreciation Creating Attractive Rentals For Investors
+Home Prices Appreciation Creating Attractive Rentals for Investors

 In yesterday’s Wall Street Journal there was an article (below) by Nick Timiraos regarding the effects of home price appreciation on affordability.
 As the article states, rising interest rates, a dearth of housing stock in many markets, still-tight lending criteria and a slow builder’s resurgence, create a real difficulty for many people to buy their first home.
 Needless to say, investors reap a certain benefit from this situation by enjoying an expanding demand for rentals.
 Since many investors have the means and sophistication to buy homes, the expanding rental pool actually improves the investment situation.